Yunis Abdelhamid

-Yunis Abdelhamid (born 28 September 1987) is a professional footballer who plays as a defender for Ligue 1 club Reims, which he captains.
-Born in France, he played for the Morocco national team from 2016 to 2020, making eleven appearances.
+Yunis Abdelhamid (born 28 September 1987) is a professional footballer who plays as a centre-back for AS FAR.
+Born in France, he plays for the Morocco national team.

 Club career

 Out of contract from Valenciennes, Abdelhamid joined Dijon on a three-year contract on 15 May 2016.

-Abdulhamid helped Reims win the 2017–18 Ligue 2 and promote to the Ligue 1 for the 2018–19 season.
+Abdelhamid helped Reims win the 2017–18 Ligue 2 and get promoted to the Ligue 1 for the 2018–19 season.
+He was given the captaincy beginning with the 2020–21 Ligue 1 season, which he held until the end of his contract in 2024.
+He is considered a club legend.

+Following the 2023–24 season, after seven years at Reims, Abdelhamid left the club as a free agent to sign for Saint-Étienne on a one-year contract with an optional additional year.

+On 15 July 2025, Abdelhamid joined AS FAR on a one-year contract with an option for an additional year.

 International career

-Abdulhamid was called up to the Morocco national team for a friendly against Albania on 1 September 2016, but did not feature.
+Abdelhamid was called up to the Morocco national team for a friendly against Albania on 1 September 2016, but did not feature.
 He made his official debut in a 2–0 2017 Africa Cup of Nations qualification win over São Tomé and Príncipe.
+He was part of Morocco's roster at the 2019 Africa Cup of Nations, in which they made the last 16.

+On 28 December 2023, Abdelhamid was amongst the 27 players selected by coach Walid Regragui to represent Morocco in the 2023 Africa Cup of Nations.
+He started in the final group match against Zambia.

+On 5 October 2025, Tarik Sektioui called up Abdelhamid to the Morocco A' national team for friendlies against Egypt and Kuwait in preparation for the 2025 FIFA Arab Cup.
+On 9 November 2025, Abdelhamid was among 29 players called up to take part in a training camp at the Mohammed VI Football Complex.